testmycode/tmc-core/README.md

 may be used with even languages other than those supported by tmc-langs, provided the [tmc-server](https://github.com/testmycode/tmc-server) has such courses.

-The tmc-core is currently in use in the [TMC commandline client](https://github.com/rage/tmc-cli), and will be integrated into [TMC-netbeans](https://github.com/testmycode/tmc-netbeans)

 # Features

  - verify credentials